Analyzer to validate the parameters of structured log messages

 logger.LogInformation("{Name}", "Meziantou");

-If you want to be sure all log parameters are configured, you can enable the opt-in rule MA0135 by adding a .editorconfig file:
+To ensure all log parameters are configured, enable the opt-in rule MA0135 by adding a .editorconfig file:

 .editorconfig